google/english--/README.md

 `english--` is a [logic](https://en.wikipedia.org/wiki/Logic_programming) language based on a [controlled](https://en.wikipedia.org/wiki/Controlled_natural_language) subset of english.

 The compiler takes a controlled subset of the english language and compiles to a lower level logic language.
-The interpretation of the language are largely inspired by [Discourse Representation Theory](https://en.wikipedia.org/wiki/Discourse_representation_theory).
+The interpretation of the language is largely inspired by what's described in [Discourse Representation Theory](https://en.wikipedia.org/wiki/Discourse_representation_theory).

 For example: